 According to People magazine, Bale’s weight-loss diet consisted of “coffee, cigarettes, and an apple a day.”
-This atrocious diet was successful for a period of time, and the actor eventually lost 63 pounds; however, this diet could only be maintained for a limited period of time and certainly not for a lifetime.
-Nonetheless, Christian Bale’s diet plan worked; he lost the weight.
+This atrocious diet was successful for a period of time.
+The actor eventually lost 63 pounds; however, this diet could only be maintained for a limited period of time and certainly not for a lifetime.
+Nonetheless, Christian Bale’s diet plan worked; he lost weight.

 The lesson to be learned from the example is that even the most horrendous plan may result in a successful weight loss.
 The actor, Christian Bale, was motivated (or maybe obsessed) by his desire to convincingly portray the character in The Machinist.

 Oftentimes success is more dependent on the individual’s resolve and actions than on the written plan.
 The first step in losing weight is establishing the correct mindset.
 The mind is the most important “muscle” that you will utilize during a successful weight-loss regimen because the mind controls your body and your actions.

 Anorexia nervosa is defined in Tabers Medical Encyclopedia 20th Edition as “an eating disorder marked by weight loss, emaciation, a disturbance in body image, and a fear of weight gain.”
 Anorexia nervosa is classified as a psychological disorder, and the disorder is an example of how powerful a weapon that the mind can be.
 The individual with anorexia nervosa decides to lose an extreme amount of weight, and he or she is disturbingly successful in the endeavor.